Most Important Self-Directed IRA Rules

 Disqualification means that anything within your IRA will be distributed to you.
 Additionally, all money and assets will be treated as earned income.
 In other words, it gets taxed.
 Also, you no longer have tax-advantages with your investments.

-Here, we’ll talk about the six most important IRA rules when you decide to self-direct your account.
+Here, we’ll talk about the six most important Self-Directed IRA rules when you decide to self-direct your account.

-1. What Investments You Can Make
+1. Investments You Can Make

 As long as your Self-Directed IRA custodian allows it, you can invest in just about anything you like.
 There are few things the IRS prohibits.
 These include life insurance and most collectibles (such as art and antiques).
 Most importantly, you cannot invest in something that’s considered a prohibited transaction.
 This is where many people run afoul of the rules (we’ll dig deeper into this later).